therealAlex23/therealAlex23/README.md

 ### About Me

 - 👨‍🔬 _Computer Scientist Researcher at CISUC_
 - 🐍 Love coding in Python
-- 💻 Linux FTW
+- 💻 Linux/MacOS FTW
 - 🏀 Basketball is life